yayaq1/quartz/content/work/projects.md

 - Mentoring students starting their tech journey
 - Ensuring real value is provided in every interaction

-### Bringing Cursor to Pakistan
+### Cursor Ambassador for Pakistan
-Currently working on introducing Cursor to local developers, helping accelerate development capabilities across the Pakistani tech community.
+As the official Cursor Ambassador for Pakistan, I'm working to introduce this revolutionary AI-powered development tool to local developers, helping accelerate development capabilities across the Pakistani tech community.

 **Philosophy**: The coding space is as much about community as it is about code.
 Lifting others up, sharing knowledge, and building something bigger than yourself.